biareiam/The-House-of-Books/README.md

     - Test that the add_to_bag function adds the item to the bag.
     - Test that the add_to_bag view adds the product to the bag.
     - Test that the add_to_bag view increases the quantity of an item if the item is already present in the shopping bag.
-    - Test that the adjust bag view works as expected to calculate total.
+    - Test that the adjusted bag view works as expected to calculate total.
     - Test that the add_to_bag view updates the quantity of an item if the item is already in the bag.
     - Test remove from bag view removes the product from the bag.
     - Test that the remove_from_bag view removes an item from the bag.